tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - V2 user profile APIs added the `role` and `level` fields.
 - Optimized V2 APIs.
 Whether your login is successful or not, you can get the data of the local conversation list and local historical messages.
 - V2 added the `getHistoryMessageList` API to support getting cloud or local messages and getting messages sent before or after a specific time.
-- Optimized the issue in getting the profile photos of C2C messages.
+- Optimized the issue in getting the profile photos of one-to-one messages.
 - Optimized the security and renewal of rich media message file upload.
 - Fixed the issue where the local paths of sent rich media messages were empty.
 - Fixed the issue where when a local message was inserted into a group, the previous message was displayed as the `lastMessage` of the conversation after you logged out and logged back in.